-At St Mary's C of E Primary School we take the safety of our pupils very seriously.
-Esafety involves pupils, staff, governors and parents making the best use of technology, information, training and this policy to create and maintain a safe online and computing environment for St Mary's Primary School.
+At St Mary's CE Primary School we take the safety of our pupils very seriously.
+E-safety involves pupils, staff, governors and parents making the best use of technology, information, training and this policy to create and maintain a safe online and computing environment for St Mary's Primary School.